Democrats' Dilemma: Would Pushing For Mueller To Testify Hurt Or Help?

 Pelosi is much more hesitant, mindful about the need to try to garner support from voters outside her own liberal base.

-She also said in San Francisco last week that only a minority of her majority — less than about 20 percent of her members — support impeachment.
-The speaker argues that impeachment must be bipartisan and it must also have the support of the public.
+She also said in San Francisco last week that only a minority of her majority — less than about 20% of her members — support impeachment.
+The speaker argues that impeachment must be bipartisan, and it must also have the support of the public.

 And before she can try to reach some kind of resolution with the chairmen, Pelosi and her colleagues must decide their strategy for Mueller — whether to move on or to push for a hearing that might mostly be about getting video and audio into the media bloodstream of Mueller discussing the findings he submitted in dry print.